darth-photon/Neutrino-DM-scattering/README.md

 The code can be modified to other scattering scenarios.

+# License

+This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/mit/) file for details.

 # Acknowledgments

 This code was written as part of a research project on neutrino-dark matter scattering in blazars, Please refer to the paper for more details.